-Last fall four motorcycle journalists from all over North America came to the Great Canadian Wilderness to Ride the Edge.
-Check out the video below to see what they had to say about it.
-Or check out their full review in Motorcycle Mojo, Inside Motorcycles, Motorcycle.com, TheMotoLady.com or RoadRUNNER Touring Magazine.
+Check out the video below to see what four moto-journalists had to say when they toured the region (and see the full reviews in Motorcycle Mojo, Inside Motorcycles, Motorcycle.com, TheMotoLady.com or RoadRUNNER Touring Magazine).